oneapi-src/oneDNN/doc/primitives/concat.md

 1. Whenever possible, avoid specifying the destination memory format so that the primitive is able to choose the most appropriate one.

-2. The concat primitive is highly optimized for the cases in which all sources have the same memory format and data type.
+2. The concat primitive is highly optimized for the cases in which all source tensors have same memory format and data type matches the destination tensor data type.
 For other cases, more general but slower code is working.
-This probably can be treated as a library gap/bug.
-   However, if a quick workaround is required consider reordering sources to the same data format before using the concat primitive.
+   Consider reordering sources to the same data format before using the concat primitive.

 --------